neg-0/dod-fitness/backend_docs/technical_specifications.md

 - MLflow for model versioning and deployment
 - Batch processing jobs for periodic model retraining

-These enhanced technical specifications provide a comprehensive foundation for building a robust, scalable, and feature-rich backend service for the DoD Fitness App.
+These enhanced technical specifications provide a comprehensive foundation for building a robust, scalable, and feature-rich backend service for Atlas.
 The chosen technologies and tools are industry-standard and well-suited for developing secure and high-performance applications with advanced AI and ML capabilities.
 As the project evolves, these specifications may be reviewed and updated to meet changing requirements or to incorporate new technologies.